raiden-network/raiden/docs/rest_api.rst

 The payment events are a very small subset of ``raiden_events``.

 ..
 NOTE::
-      All raiden event endpoints are for debugging only and might get removed in the future.
+      All blockchain and raiden event endpoints except for the payment ones are for debugging only and might get removed in the future.
 They are placed under the ``_debug`` document in the REST URI.

 Blockchain events can be filtered down by providing the query string arguments ``from_block`` and/or ``to_block`` to only query events from a limited range of blocks.
 The block number